Will Cuba pay for the confiscated properties? Claims resurface amid the regime's crisis

 Cuba, for its part, counters with its own claims for damages from the embargo, which the Cuban government estimates at 157 billion dollars, and demands that any agreement be "holistic" and reciprocal, according to the analysis on the possible end of the regime and the reopening of the property issue.

-The first real compensation under the Helms-Burton Act occurred on May 27, 2021, when an American family reached an agreement with LafargeHolcim for the use of properties confiscated in 1960, with compensation estimated between 50 and 60 million dollars — the only concrete precedent in more than six decades of unresolved conflict.
+The first real compensation under the Helms-Burton Act occurred on May 27, 2021, when an American family reached an agreement with LafargeHolcim for the use of properties confiscated in 1960, with compensation estimated between 50 and 60 million dollars — the only concrete precedent in over six decades of unresolved conflict.

 Filed under: